AGRICULTURAL USES - FORESTRY - GRAND FIR

-WESTAR contains hexazinone.
-When applied alone or in combination with other products containing hexazinone: (1) For forestry use, do not apply more than 5 pounds of active ingredient per acre per year (2) For non-crop use, do not apply more than 8 pounds of active ingredient per acre per year.
+Westar Herbicide contains hexazinone.
+When applied alone or in combination with other products containing hexazinone: (1) For forestry use, do not apply more than 5 pounds of active ingredient per acre per year (2) For noncrop use, do not apply more than 8 pounds of active ingredient per acre per year.

 The correct use rates by crop and geographical area, specified on the label, and proper mixing/loading site considerations and application procedures must be followed to minimize potential for hexazinone movement into ground water.
 Users are encouraged to consult with their state Department of Agriculture, Extension Service, or other pesticide lead agency for information regarding soil permeability, aquifer vulnerability, and best management practices for their area.

-WESTAR herbicide is a dispersible granule that is mixed in water and applied as a spray.
-WESTAR may be used for weed control in terrestrial non-crop sites and for the control of certain weeds in conifers grown for forestry and Christmas tree production.
+Westar Herbicide is a dispersible granule that is mixed in water and applied as a spray.
+Westar Herbicide may be used for weed control in terrestrial non-crop sites and for the control of certain weeds in conifers grown for forestry and Christmas tree production.

 This product may be applied on forestry, Christmas tree and non-crop sites that contain areas of temporary surface water caused by collection of water between planting beds, in equipment ruts, or in other depressions created by management activities.
 It is permissable to treat intermittently flooded low lying areas, seasonally dry flood plains and transitional areas between upland and lowland sites when no water is present.
 It is also permissible to treat marshes, swamps and bogs after water has receded, as in seasonally dry flood deltas.

-A drift control agent may be used at the manufacturer's listed rate in the application of WESTAR.
+A drift control agent may be used at the manufacturer's listed rate in the application of WESTAR HERBICIDE.

 INVASIVE SPECIES MANAGEMENT